 The most immediate thing you can do to relieve the pain yourself is to stretch.
 Specifically stretch the psoas and hip flexors.
 Stretching the piriformis helped tremendously for me as well as the psoas stretch.
 In general stretch any muscle that you can as long as it is safe for your back.
 The foam roller became my best friend to help release some of the muscle knots.

 If you are experiencing these symptoms intensely like I did, I would suggest finding a good sports medicine doctor familiar with this issue.
 I am not certain if all sports medicine doctors are familiar with this because mine was the first one I went to.

 Massage therapy helped a good amount and chiropractic care to some degree.
 The most helpful things were stretching and physical therapy.
 Physical therapy will help you activate the inhibited muscles due to injury and also strengthen them.
 Strengthening the right muscles is key.
 Unless you are a physical therapist or a highly experienced and educated trainer who may be able to put together a program for strengthening and flexibility, I would not suggest attempting this on your own.
 Physical therapy is quite a long process and takes hard work, but a good physical therapist will show you how to strengthen these muscles properly.

 You can alleviate your symptoms

 I hope this long explanation of my experience will help you overcome your injury.
 I know how frustrating, stressful, painful, and depressing having this injury can be.
 Aside from the pain, the worst part was that I had doctors who could not diagnose it and in some cases not believe me.
 It would have helped greatly if I had known someone else out there who had it and resolved it.
-If you have more questions on this issue feel free to contact me and I will help you the best I can.

 For a detailed explanation of this issue, read my updated blog on psoas nerve entrapement.